ColleSerre/SchoolArchives/ES/Bailet/main.md

 Basal metabolic rate: minimum intake to be alive

 ## How can energy in food be measured and what are the limitations to the method?
+[Google docs](https://docs.google.com/document/d/1GU7Y2yr5OYIeIn8Cf8MiO2wweYV7SvdZ2ruLAOOVNVc/edit)

 	-> Work safely and collect/record data in a neat table